justicial/justicial.github.io/_posts/2023-03-31-understanding-gatekeeper-apples-security-technology-for-macos.md

 ## Other DBs

-in addition to the databases mentioned above, Gatekeeper actively uses the following databases:
+In addition to the databases mentioned above, Gatekeeper actively uses the following databases:
 * /var/db/SystemPolicyConfiguration/ExecPolicy
 * /var/db/SystemPolicyConfiguration/KextPolicy
 * /var/db/SystemPolicyConfiguration/Tickets

-These databases are used by the system to determine whether a certain executable, kernel extension or code signature should be trusted.
+These databases are used by the system to determine whether a certain executable, kernel extension, or code signature should be trusted.
 The `ExecPolicy` database is used for allowing or denying the execution of specific binaries or scripts.
 The `KextPolicy` database is used for allowing or denying the loading of specific kernel extensions.
 The `Tickets` database is used for managing software update tickets.
 These databases are essential to the functioning of Gatekeeper, and they are protected by SIP, which makes them very difficult for adversaries to tamper with.

 ## To sum up